Integrated Bridge System (IBS)

 - Provision of Uninterruptible Power Supplies (UPS) contributes to fail-safe operation.

-L-3 Navigation has many years of experience with advanced bridge layouts, and the latest innovations in user ergonomics are taken into account.
+L-3 MAPPS has many years of experience with advanced bridge layouts, and the latest innovations in user ergonomics are taken into account.
 Three-dimensional layout studies are offered to ensure the best possible working environment and compliance with IMO and class rules.
 Control of all main systems is readily available from the navigator chairs, including optional steering tillers.
 Visibility analysis will ensure minimal interference of blind angles and ensure optimal visual capability.

 Operation of Radars